 SalmoSim is designed to dramatically reduce the in vivo testing costs involved with bringing innovative feed ingredients to market.

-Initiated in 2016 by Dr Martin Llewellyn, principal investigator at the University of Glasgow (Scotland), in collaboration with Marine Harvest, College Cork (Ireland) and enterprises, Alltech (USA) and Nofima (Norway).
+Salmosim was initiated in 2016 by Dr Martin Llewellyn, principal investigator at the University of Glasgow (Scotland), in collaboration with Marine Harvest, College Cork (Ireland) and enterprises, Alltech (USA) and Nofima (Norway).